Strata Florida Abbey

 At the far end of the site there are also some original decorated tiles from the Abbey which, remarkably, have remained to this day.
 What Strata Florida lacks in substance, it more than makes up for in history and atmosphere.

 Strata Florida is just outside the village of Pontrhydfendigaid.
-An admission fee is charged from May to October, when the museum and shop are shop.
+An admission fee is charged from May to October, when the visitor centre and shop are shop.
 Toilets and car park available.

 More Information